 An Object Service Provider in SIF 3.0 is similar to a Publisher in SIF 2.x.
 An obvious difference, though, is that the Object Service Provider is implemented as a RESTful web service.

+Functional Service Provider

+A Functional Service Provider in SIF 3.2 is similar to an Object Service Provider.
+It provides Job objects (part of the infrastructure definition in SIF3.2) in the same way as an Object Service Provider, but also facilitates CRUD operations on the phases a Job contains.

 Environment

 An Environment is a virtual container which manages the “state” of communication between a Service Consumer and an Object Service Provider.
 An Environment is required before a Service Consumer can interact with an Object Service Provider (and vice versa).